Existence and uniqueness of solutions for coagulation-fragmentation problems with singularity: Abstract

 \section{Abstract}

-In this paper the existence and uniqueness of the solutions to the singular, non-linear, initial value problem is studied.
-In particular, we consider a special type of problem which physically represents the evolution of particle number density with time resulted due to the coagulation and fragmentation process.
-The singularity of the problem is due to the presence of singular functions in the coagulation kernel.
-Besides singularity, the coagulation kernel also includes a large class of the unbounded non-singular functions.
-On the other hand, the multiple fragmentation kernel is chosen such that it includes a very wide class of unbounded, non-singular functions.
-Moreover, both the coagulation and the fragmentation kernels satisfy a certain growth condition which can possibly be linear at infinity.
-The proof of the existence theory is based on strong convergence theory of the sequences where the kernels enjoy much relaxed conditions than before.
-Thus the solution (when exists) is derivable w.r.t.\ the time variable $t$.
-It is also observed that the solution satisfies the mass conservative laws.
+In this paper, existence and uniqueness of solutions to a non-linear, initial value problem is studied.
+In particular, we consider a special type of problem which physically represents the time evolution of particle number density resulted due to the coagulation and fragmentation process.
+The coagulation kernel is chosen from a huge class of functions, both singular and non-singular in nature.
+On the other hand, fragmentation kernel includes practically relevant non-singular unbounded functions.
+Moreover, both the kernels satisfy a linear growth rate of particles at infinity.
+The existence theorem includes lesser restrictions over the kernels as compared to the previous studies.
+Furthermore, strong convergence results on the sequence of functions are used to establish the existence theory.

-\textbf{Keywords:} singular coagulation, multi-fragmentation, existence, uniqueness, strong solutions \\ \\ \textbf{2010 subject classification:} $45$J$05$, $34$A$34$, $45$L$10$
+\textbf{Keywords:} singular coagulation; multi-fragmentation; existence; uniqueness; strong solutions \\ \textbf{2010 subject classification:} $45$J$05$, $34$A$34$, $45$L$10$